-Three automated quarterly sales reports
+Quarterly sales reports

 Let's say you work at a large retail chain.
 At the end of every quarter, you receive a spreadsheet with sales numbers broken down by each week, and the store + department in your region.
 In your sales reporting, you want to show average sales per square foot and the total weekly sales accumulated by each store, store type, and department.
 This means that you need to create 3 different sales reports.

 While the sales activity comes to you in a local Excel spreadsheet, the square foot data is in your database.
 Also, your Excel spreadsheet is not structured like you need at this point, so you need to apply a few data processing steps.
 Finally, you want to analyze these reports every Monday, so you can schedule your app to fire up at 7am on Mondays, sending the three reports on your email.

 You can either do this manually or use an automated reporting workflow.

 For these automated reporting examples we used Intersect Labs automated reporting workflow.
 It took us about 20 minutes to set up the steps, integrate the data, and download the reports.
 The next time we need this, it won't take us 20 minutes.
 It’ll take seconds to generate a new report with the updated data.